cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 Searching for places where `[[Get]]` is called we find an abstract operation `GetValue` which operates on References.
 Reference is a specification type, consisting of a base value, the referenced name, and a strict reference flag.
 In the case of `o2.foo`, the base value is the Object `o2`, the referenced name is the String `"foo"`, and the strict reference flag is `false`, since the example code is sloppy.

-### Side track: References
+### Side track: Why is Reference not a Record?

-Side track: A Reference is not a Record, even though it sounds like it could be.
-It contains three components, which could equally well be expressed as three fixed named values.
+Side track: Reference is not a Record, even though it sounds like it could be.
+It contains three components, which could equally well be expressed as three named fields.
 Reference is not a Record only because of historical reasons.

 ### Back to `GetValue`